arduino/docs-content/content/software/plc-ide/tutorials/can-setup/content.md

 ### PDO Tables

-This table customize the PDO (Process Data Object) dictionary, so you will set the variables for the information that you want to have usually cause they are time-critical, any device can overwrite those addresses, so it acts like shared variables.
+This table customizes the PDO (Process Data Object) dictionary, so you will set the variables for the information that you want to have usually cause they are time-critical, any device can overwrite those addresses, so it acts like shared variables.

-You can edit the table by adding, removing new variables, you can also assign and unassign existing variables on your programs (Global Variables) to this table.
+You can edit the table by adding or removing new variables.
+You can also assign and unassign existing variables on your programs (Global Variables) to this table.

 #### PDO Tx Input Tab